luciodale/aqua/README.md

 - Universal - *For inline elements and external SVGs objects*
 - Extra Light - *Only a handful of internal functions and one API entry point*
 - No dependencies - *Yes, only interop*
+- Web & Mobile - *The code is simple enough to work on all platforms*

 As you must be excited about rolling your own awesome animations, I am going to show you how easy it is to get started.
 Here we go!